mariostg/bft/mkdocs/docs/user/index.md

 ## Create user

 An administrator can register a new user by completing the BFT User Form as shown below.
 Once created, the administrator mus transmit the password to the user.
-This form is also use to modify the user related information.
+This form is also used to modify the user related information.

 <figure markdown>